 The most famous national parks—including the Grand Canyon, Rocky Mountain, Yellowstone, and Yosemite—have accessible trails.
 So do many other national preserves, recreation areas, lake shores, scenic trails and forests.
 Visit the National Park Service for details.

 A lifetime “Access Pass” in the “America the Beautiful–National Parks and Federal Recreational Lands Pass” series is available to people who are permanently disabled and their families.

 The pass gives you:

 You must apply in person at any federal recreation area.
-Bring some proof of eligibility, such as a Social Security notice of coverage, a veteran’s card or a letter from a federal agency.
+Bring proof of eligibility, including a Social Security notice of coverage, veteran’s card or a letter from a federal agency.